How to Make and Can Root Beer Float Jelly

 Recipe Ingredients and Equipment

-root beer float jelly ingredients
+Image illustrates root beer float ingredients.

-You will also need your water bath canner so go ahead and grab it from your pantry, I’ll wait right here.
+You will also need your water bath canner, so go ahead and grab it from your pantry.
+I’ll wait right here.

-Don’t forget to grab your canning supplies like your jar funnel, ladle, wand debubbler, jar lifter, jars, lids, rings, and whatever else you like to use in your canning projects.
+Don’t forget to grab your canning supplies, like your jar funnel, ladle, wand debubbler, jar lifter, jars, lids, rings, and whatever else you like to use in your canning projects.

 If you do not have any water bath canning supplies, they are pretty cheap to obtain.
 You can get the whole canning kit on Amazon and be able to do many canning projects.
 Be careful, canning is addictive!
-You’ll want to can up everything and join all the canning groups on Facebook like I did.
+You’ll want to can up everything and join all the canning groups on Facebook as I did.

 • 4 1/4 cups root beer soda.